 The NTA method introduced age into the System of National Accounts (SNA) by disaggregating national income, consumption, and savings by age and therefore to take into account intergenerational transfers made by the State or the family.
 NTAs are based the premise that the lifecycle deficit, that is the difference between consumption and labor income by age, corresponds to the aggregate net transfers, public and private.
 This identity creates the links between public finances as reported in the SNA and the household economy where most of the intergenerational transfers take place.
 One advantage of the NTA method over the others is that by using as many years as possible of cross-sectional data, it help to estimate present expected values of lifetime net payments without relying on too much sensitive assumptions as required by other methods (dAlbis et al., 2019).

 The current NTA framework as discussed in United Nations (2013) allows the isolation of the contribution the State(among others) in funding the lifecycle deficit of an individual.
 This article goes further by disaggregating the State contribution by immigration status.
-Doing so, we compute net public transfers over a hypothetical lifecycle for immigrants and natives for each year between 1997 and 2016, using data from various consumers surveys, national accounts and population estimates.
+Doing so, we compute net public transfers over a the lifecycle for immigrants and natives for each year between 1997 and 2016, using data from various consumers surveys, while being consistent withnational accounts and population estimates.
 Surveys data include the Survey of Labor and Income Dynamics (SLID) from 1997 to 2011, the Canadian Income Survey (CIS) from 2011 to 2016 and the Survey of Household Spending (SHS) from 1997 to 2016.

 Expected Results

-We expect a net positive life cycle effect (taxes contributed minus transfer received) of immigration on public finances, especially for recent immigrants for which economic fac- tors has motivate the selection.
+We might expect a net positive life cycle effect (taxes contributed minus transfer received) of immigration on public finances, especially for recent immigrants for which economic factors have motivated the selection.
 Indeed, taking the complete life cycle into account, most immigrants arrive in the host Canada during a period of the lifecycle where production surpasses greatly consumption.
 Therefore, immigration represent a saving to taxpayer as they do not have to pay the costs of childcare and education before immigrants arrive.
 For example, Dustmann and Frattini (2014) found that between 1995 and 2011 European and non-European immigrants endowed the UK labor market with human capital that would have cost £14 and £35 billion respectively, if it were produced through the British education system.
 Furthermore, some immigrants will return to their country of origin to spend the last and most cost intensive in health care (Bratsberg, Raaum, & Røed, 2014)

 References